scural/scural.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I'm Simay (pronounced *see-my*)!
+Hi!
 Currently, I'm a computer science master student at Columbia University pursing the ML track.
 Previously I graduated from Colorado College with my B.A. in Computer Science and a newly procured appreciation for the outdoors.
 My interests lie in causal inference and linguistics.

 ## Research
 ### Texture Importations via GINR's